schmidtlennart/RL_race_game/Notes.md

 Prio 1:

 * smoothen out distance penalty
+* set minimum speed
+* change levels: higher reward once and from there on its the same game

 * `reward_list` to `reward_dict`, named, all other code dynamically
 * Walls as invisible pads